guigrpa/docx-templates/docs/templates/README.md

 Check out the [Node examples folder](https://github.com/guigrpa/docx-templates/tree/master/packages/example-node).

 ## Browser usage

 You can use docx-templates in the browser (yay!).
 Make sure, however, to shim the vm package (due to *this*) in your Browserify config ([example](./packages/example-webpack/webpackConfig.js)) or webpack config ([example](./packages/example-browserify/package.json)).

-Instead of providing the template as a path, pass its contents to docx-templates as a buffer.
+Instead of providing docx-templates with the template's path, pass the template contents as a buffer.
 For example, get a File object with:

 ```html
 <input type="file">